 The laboratory dataset is one of the core safety datasets and, at first glance, it could appear intimidating, with multiple tests and visits per patient.
-This article will illustrate checks that are worth applying at the very beginning of programming work – these could be in addition to the standardized process of domain validation.
+This article will illustrate checks that are worth applying at the very beginning of programming work – these could be in addition to the standardised process of domain validation.
+In addition, we cover comparing R and SAS, handling of local vs central lab data, macro utilities in SAS, baseline value assignment, and best practices for lab data standardisation and process improvement.

 Early identification of laboratory issues will allow you to:

-Before the statistical programming commences , there are few required actions to perform:
+Before the statistical programming commences, there are few preparatory actions which should be completed:

-See table below for an example of specimen exclusions for potassium:
+See the table below for an example of specimen exclusions for potassium:

 In addition to the study requirements discussed above, the following mapping checks are suggested: